Burinir/SetNN/README.md

 # SetNN
 This is a program to train and compare different Set Neural Networks on different datasets.

 ## How to use:
 ### Arguments:

---dataset={maximum, max4, min2max2, cardinality, mode, eq2, pointcloud100, pointcloud1000, pointcloud5000}
+--dataset={maximum, max4, min2max2, sum, mean, cardinality, mode, eq2, pointcloud100, pointcloud1000, pointcloud5000}
 \--net={deepset, set_transformer, pointnet, repset}
 Note: pointnet only works on the point cloud variations
 \--num_epochs={For how many epochs you want to train the model}